West Coast – Guide for Backpackers

 Go black water rafting, yes, you read that correctly.
 There is a South Island option for black water rafting – Waitomo is no the only one!
 With Nile River black water rafting, you leave from Chareston, 26km from Westport, and you will be taken by a rainforest train to this caving experience including abseiling.

 Be sure to stop off at the Punakaiki pancake rocks and blow holes on the Coast Road.
 Try to time your visit with a high tide for a better blow hole show.
 Either way, the crazy rock formation, from millions of years of compression, looks like stacked pancakes.
 It is a must for the New Zealand photo album.
 Whilst in the area, do the Truman Track walk, which is only a 30min walk into the rainforest to one of the most romantic hidden beaches in New Zealand.
+[Update: Also check out the brand new Paparoa Track – a New Zealand Great Walk in the Paparoa National Park near Punakaiki].

 From Greymouth, you can take one of the most scenic train journeys of your life!
 Go through 19 tunnels in the Southern Alps on this 4.5 hour TranzAlpine journey.
 This is the direct route to get to Christchurch daily.
 Other than dreamy mountain views, see the Waimakariri River gorges, vast valleys and the Canterbury Plains.
 For more information, see our article on The Train Network in New Zealand.